niamul64/django-react-rest_api/Test API RESPONSE BY HTML JS/README.md

             // fatch() API, is used to send the get request or fatch the data fetch("http://127.0.0.1:8000/apiV1/status_list/").then(response => response.json()).then(data => console.log(data) )
-            // By using .then we can grab or print on console
+            // By using .then we can grab data or print on console.
             // first .then: grabing the responsed data as json--> and 2nd then used to print data at console
             // Now, when runing this file on browser we will see an error
             // to solve: search on google--> cross domain chrome or cross domain chrome